YCAMInterlab/GRPContractForm/GRPContractForm_English.md

 #JOINT RESEARCH AND DEVELOPMENT AGREEMENT

-This Agreement was concluded in ●●, 20** between:
+This Agreement was concluded in xx, 20xx between:

 [Name]
 【________________】  (hereinafter "Host")